GuanYu914/WoodyClock/README.md

 # WoodyClock

 ## Introduction
-This is digital clock with avr microconcroller, it provides 3 modes to check time, date and tmeperature.
+This is digital clock with avr microcontroller, it provides 3 modes to check time, date and tmeperature.
 To change mode by pressing push button, the information of modes will show on the 7 segment display.
 Another feature is charging, it can power with Li battery, at least maintain the power for 3 days.